mariane-bekker/frederick_tennis_public/README.md

 If the two players are tied and one player gets a point, they are said to have "advantage" because their next point would end the game.
-If the server is the one with advantage, this is called "Advantage in"; otherwise it is called "Advantage out".
+If the server is the one with advantage, the score is called "Advantage in"; otherwise it is called "Advantage out".
 If at this point the other non-advantaged player scores a point, the score will again be a deuce.
+If the advantaged player scores a point, ending the game, the score is called 'Game So-and-so' where 'So-and-so' is the name of the player who won the game
 ### Example

 Let's imagine a game between Venus and Serena Williams.